vandhanchowdhary/ShoppyGlobe-Backend/README.md

 - ✅ REST API for managing products and shopping cart
 - ✅ User authentication with JWT tokens
 - ✅ Secure cart operations accessible only by authenticated users
-- ✅ MongoDB integration for persistent storage
+- ✅ MongoDB Atls integration for persistent storage
 - ✅ Input validation and error handling
 - ✅ Tested with ThunderClient